ibm-cloud-docs/pattern-db2-sap-vpc/reference-architecture.md

 {: toc-compliance="ISOIEC27001"}
 {: toc-version="1.0"}

-Many organizations run SAP applications by using an {{site.data.keyword.Bluemix_notm}} Db2 database to support the SAP instance.
+Many organizations run SAP applications using an {{site.data.keyword.Bluemix_notm}} Db2 database to support the SAP instance.
 This pattern describes a highly available implementation of both SAP and Db2 to deliver a resilient solution to meet an organization's business needs.

 SAP systems are often mission-critical for the organizations that use them.
 Providing a highly available SAP Application Server offers minimal benefit unless the underlying database - {{site.data.keyword.IBM_notm}} Db2 in this case - is also made highly available.
-The architecture for this pattern provides a highly available database layer, which underpins a highly available application server layer running within {{site.data.keyword.Bluemix}} Virtual Private Cloud.
+The architecture for this pattern provides a highly available database layer, which underpins a highly available SAP application server layer running within {{site.data.keyword.Bluemix}} Virtual Private Cloud.

 ## Architecture diagram
 {: #architecture-diagram}